-This course is a continuation of French 1.
-Exposure to the French language and francophone culture is continued using comprehensible input through stories and other means.
+This course is a continuation of French I. The experience of the French language and the culture of French-speaking countries is continued using understandable language through stories and other means.
 The present tense will be reviewed, but other tenses will be explored with an emphasis on the past tense.
-Some explicit grammar instruction will also be included on the past tense.
-More vocabulary development will also be emphasized for greater overall reading and aural comprehension.
-To prepare students for the AP Exam, there will be a specific focus on speaking and writing in French as compared to the regular class.
+More vocabulary will also be covered for greater overall reading and listening comprehension.
+To prepare students for the AP Exam, there will be a specific focus on speaking and writing in French as compared to the general class.
 The students will be asked to be able to do various tasks in the language, for example: tell what they did over the summer or tell or write an original story modeled after the ones in class.
-There will also be more novels assigned for the students to read compared to the regular class, possibly including a summer reading for those moving on to French 3.
-Upon completion of Level II Advanced, a student's proficiency level may range from Novice High to Intermediate Low.
+There will also be more novels assigned for the students to read compared to the general class.
+After completing Advanced Level II, a student should have a basic ability to speak, read, write, and listen to French.
+Some students may be moving toward an intermediate ability.
+This course will be designed to benefit students working toward earning the Alabama Seal of Biliteracy, which is a recognition that can be achieved as early as the end of the third year of language learning through a standardized assessment program.

-Advanced French III (24104G10AD) Recommended Prerequisite: Teacher approval Fee required.
+Advanced French III (24104G10AD) Recommended Prerequisite: At least a B average in French II Fee required.